aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 Let's see if we can integrate this test in our CI/CD pipeline.

 1. Navigate to [Azure DevOps](https://dev.azure.com)
-2. Open the build's YAML file
+2. Open the build's YML file
 3. Copy/paste the following as the second-to-last step (before the copy to blob storage step)
 ```
 - task: DotNetCoreCLI@2